Stephen Colbert (character): The Colbert Report

 In 2005, Colbert left The Daily Show to host a spin-off series entitled The Colbert Report, a parody of personality-driven political pundit programs such as Fox News's The O'Reilly Factor that center largely on the personal views of their hosts.
 Because of this enlarged role, the personality and beliefs of the Stephen Colbert character have become more clearly defined over the course of the show, complete with a fictitious backstory that has been revealed piecemeal in short monologues accompanying a part of the program.

 The character Colbert portrays in Report originated as an amplification of his self-important Daily Show correspondent.
 As they developed the character and the show Colbert and his staff began to look at some more specific models.
 Bill O'Reilly, whom the character affectionately nicknames "Papa Bear", is the most commonly cited point of reference.
-In a 2006 episode of The Colbert Report, Colbert remarked that, "if it wasn't for [O'Reilly], this show wouldn’t exist".
+In a 2006 episode of The Colbert Report, Colbert remarked that, "if it wasn't for [O'Reilly], this show wouldn't exist".
 In adapting the character for the Report, Colbert has also mentioned Aaron Brown, Anderson Cooper, Sean Hannity, Lou Dobbs and Joe Scarborough as having an influence over his performance.
 References to the character's abuse of prescription drugs are believed to be an allusion to Rush Limbaugh's addiction to painkillers.

 The nightly in-character guest interviews were initially of concern to Colbert, who worried his character's belligerent nature would be off-putting to guests.
-However, since the show's debut, he says he has found he is able to "slide the intensity" of his behavior depending on his interviewee's ability to respond to his aggressive approach.
-Colbert now often cites the interview segment as his favorite part of the show, because it allows him to improvise.
-Colbert advises his guests to disabuse the character of his ignorance.
+However, he says that after the show's debut, he found he was able to "slide the intensity" of his behavior depending on his interviewee's ability to respond to his aggressive approach.
+Colbert came to cite the interview segment as his favorite part of the show, because it allowed him to improvise.
+Colbert advised his guests to disabuse the character of his ignorance.
 "Don't let me get away with anything.
 Don't try to play my game.
 Be real.
 Be passionate.
 Hold your ideas.
 Give me resistance.
 Give me traction I can work against."